-Some cancers can cause bone pain and weakness.
-These are most often cancers that have started in another part of the body and have spread to the bone (secondary bone cancer).
+Most cancers that affect bones are ones that have started in another part of the body and have spread to the bone (secondary bone cancer).

 Bisphosphonates might help to: